-Notes for Final Year Students:
+Notes for Final Year Students

-Students must:

-(a) Take the following three required courses:

-ECON 3001 Macroeconomics ECON 3002 Microeconomics ECON 3034 The European Economy

-(b) Attend tutorials (ECON 3030)

-Take two options from the above list.
+Final Year Students must (a) take the following two required courses: ECON 3001 Macroeconomics and ECON 3002 Microeconomics (b) take three option courses and (c) attend weekly tutorials (ECON 3030).
+The list of options may vary from year to year.